-The resources listed on our website are intended for guidance only, and the views expressed or advice given by any of these organisations do not necessarily reflect those of the University of Kent as an organisation.
-University of Kent will not accept any responsibility for any action taken as a result of the content, guidance or advice given by the organisations listed.
+The resources listed on our website are intended for guidance only, and although they have been looked at and endorsed by experts within our Student Support and Wellbeing team, the views expressed or advice given by any of these organisations do not necessarily reflect those of the University of Kent as an organisation.

 - Local support for drug and alcohol addictions in Canterbury is provided by Forward.